 2008/9: Agreement with Resort Company investor was reduced to $25 million post crash.
 Resort Company investor shortly went bankrupt after having paid for the expensive Navy Concession.

-2013: Applied/received first step of approval to lease the paved runway on 99-year lease agreement with very minimal insignificant cost to us.
+2013: Applied/received first step of approval to lease the paved runway on 99-year lease agreement with our installing an inexpensive ILS.

 2015: Mining rights to protect land (second agreement)